-- We have audited the financial information of five components.
-For four other components we performed specified audit procedures. - Site visits were conducted by the Group audit team to ten locations in all reporting segments. - Audit coverage: 92% of consolidated profit before income tax, 90% of consolidated revenue and 90% of consolidated total assets.
+- We have audited the financial information of six components.
+For two other components we performed specified audit procedures. - Site visits were conducted by the Group audit team to eight locations. - Audit coverage: 90% of consolidated revenue, 89% of consolidated total assets and 90% of consolidated profit before tax.